 So let’s be smart about designing tabs and slots so that our weldment doesn’t fail unexpectedly.

 There is a lot that goes into the designing of a weldment.
-This Design of Weldments Course will be the tool you need to design a weldment fast and with low risk of failure.
+This Design of Weldments Class will be the tool you need to design a weldment fast and with low risk of failure.